 December 12, 2012

-12/12: Four In Ten with High Expectations for Obama’s Second Term…Approval Rating at 50%
+12/12: Four in Ten with High Expectations for Obama’s 2nd Term

 Looking ahead to President Barack Obama’s second term in office, 40% of registered voters nationally expect his second go around to be better than his first term.
 30% think it will be about the same while 28% believe it will be worse.
 Two percent are unsure.